Clarivy/Clarivy/README.md

 ## I'm currently...

-- 🎓 Pursuing a PhD degree in DGP at University of Toronto.
+- 🎓 Pursuing a PhD degree in DGP at University of Toronto, advised by Prof. [Karan Singh](https://www.dgp.toronto.edu/~karan/).
 Previously at ShanghaiTech, UC Berkeley and UC San Diego.
 - 🌱 Engaged in exploring the fields of Computer Graphics and Generative 3D.
 - 📷 A photography and videography enthusiast.
 - 🎈 An avid participant in programming contests, with a background in OI and ACM contests.